-- 5.1 Authorised Corporate Director
+5.1 Authorised Corporate Director

-- 5.1.1 The Authorised Corporate Director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
+5.1.1 The Authorised Corporate Director of the Company is Tutman Fund Solutions Limited which is a private company limited by shares incorporated in England and Wales under the Companies Act 1985.
 The ACD was incorporated on 30 July 1985 (Registered Company No 1934644).
-The ACD is authorised by the FCA to manage alternative investment funds and has been appointed as the AIFM of the Company.

-- 5.1.2 Registered Office and Head Office:

-Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP
+Registered Office and Head Office: Exchange Building, St John's Street, Chichester, West Sussex, PO19 1UP.